Sam-Panda/FABRICation/fabric-ci-cd/DirectlakeDeployment/readme.md

-# Deployment Guideline for Power BI Directlake Model
+# Deployment Guideline for Power BI Directlake Model in Microsoft Fabric

 ## Background
 At the time of writing this blog, Power Bi directlake mode is not supported in the Deployment Pipeline.
 Here are the [current supported items](https://learn.microsoft.com/en-us/fabric/cicd/deployment-pipelines/intro-to-deployment-pipelines#supported-items) for Deployment Pipeline.
 This blog provides a guideline to deploy the Power BI Directlake model manually using the Tabular Editor.